ajaykumar1609/Scheduling-graphs/README.md

 # Schedule Graph App

 This is a React app that displays a bar graph of scheduled appointments and allows users to select a specific date to view a table of appointment details for that date.
 The app is built with React, Recharts, and date-fns.
+If you wanna view the deployed version then [click here](https://scheduling-graph.netlify.app/)

 ## Table of Contents